 My initial guess was Tuesday to Friday.
 After re-looking over everyone else’s processing times, I think today (Wednesday) to Friday is more realistic.
 7-9 days on Step 4.
 Unfortunately, I am still going insane.
 I really hate feeling like I know something, then having soooo much time to doubt myself, wonder about the what-ifs and then eventually, wonder if I’m just crazy.
 I want these results back and I want them now.

 But unfortunately, I have to wait.
 If they had an expedited processing option, I so would have bought it.
-I don’t care how expensive it would have been.
+I don’t care how expensive it would have been based on these chemion reviews.
 I’d have done it in a heartbeat, but nope.
 I have to wait.

 Have I mentioned that it’s making me crazy?
 Because it is.